- Viewing Profile: Reputation: Polygonzz

 Toon Name: Balance

 Hello there!
 My name is Steve, in game I am known as Balance.
 I made this guide for Windwalker monks in 5.3 and 5.4 and am updating it for 5.4.7.
 I updated it early just because I know not much is changing and am able to foresee what will change and how it will impact what Windwalkers do.
-Things you should know about me is I love koalas, hence my other monk being named Koalapunch, I got Rank 1 (Duelist) in Season 13 and Rank 1 Gladiator in Season 14.
+Things you should know about me is I got Rank 1 (Duelist) in Season 13 and Rank 1 Gladiator in Season 14.
 I love to answer questions and appreciate any feedback you give me.

-I now stream World PvP, RBGs, BGs, 2v2, 3v3, 5v5, and anything in between.
-You can follow me at twitch.tv/balancerexxar or click the icon!
+I sometimes stream World PvP, RBGs, BGs, 2v2, 3v3, 5v5, and anything in between.
+You can follow me at twitch.tv/balancerexxar

 These are your primary damaging abilities.
 You use jab and expel harm to build Chi to use your other abilities.
 You use expel harm when you aren't at 100% HP or can't jab anything.
 You also need to keep Tiger Strikes buff up at all times.
 You need to use Rising Sun Kick off cooldown.
 Fists of Fury is situational, you may use it to peel or control.
 I often use it after a Leg Sweep or Ox Wave for damage and control.
 It can do a lot of damage when channeling on a single target with stacks of Tigereye Brew up.